newbare/Microblog/README.md

 * production - uses PostgreSQL database
 * test - uses embedded H2 database with test data `testdata.sql` script (for unit tests)

-The active profile is specified in `spring.profiles.active` property in `config.properties`.
+The active profile is specified in `spring.profiles.active` property in `config.properties` file.
 If no environment variable was specified, `default` profile is used.